-The editioning process of printmaking, which allows one to many identical prints, is an art form that can be shared, given away, and passed on.
-It has no original template, save for the plate or stone, on which the image is eventually washed away or destroyed, but lives on within the edition.
-This is reminiscent of the idea of 'Jewishness' or 'the woman of valour' itself, an older generation leaving this world, only to leave an edition of ideas. ”
+Coming from a background of printmaking, my work examines both the potential and limitations of print.
+The editioning process of printmaking leaves no original template, save for the plate or stone, on which the image is eventually washed away or destroyed.
+This is reminiscent of the idea of 'Jewishness' or 'the Jewish Woman' itself, an older generation leaving this world, only to leave an edition of ideas.”

 Liorah Tchiprout b.
 1992 is an artist and printmaker based in London.